diasalvt/adventofcode/2024/2/README.md

 This solution implements an algorithm similar to how a human would solve the challenge:
 Find a spot with error, see if there is a possible fix.
 If yes continue otherwise return False.
+An error is about two consecutive points `(p1, p2)`.
+Modifying any of this two points will have an impact on their neighbours.
+This is why we are scanning `p0 (p1 p2) p3` in this algorithm.